auscohen-IU/N220/week-13/readme.md

         - Making our own APIs!
         - A continuation of this course.
     - A little preview of how Markdown works compared to .txt files.

+- Class Work:
+    - Practiced what things are going to be on the Final Project.
+        - Specifically, the password type needed for the input field.
+    - Next couple of weeks are going to be pretty chill!
+Just stay focused and keep pushing!